InFocusGames/SurvivalGameDemo/README.md

 The following game parameters can be edited before beginning an oTree session (default values used for demos).

 ```
-NOTE: Default parameters are loosely based on the original model of need-based transfers, Aktipis, C. A., Cronk, L., & de Aguiar, R. (2011).
-Risk-pooling and herd survival: an agent-based model of a Maasai gift-giving system.
+NOTE: Default parameters are loosely based on the original model of need-based transfers,
+Aktipis, C. A., Cronk, L., & de Aguiar, R. (2011).
+Risk-pooling and herd survival: an agent-
+based model of a Maasai gift-giving system.
 Human Ecology, 39(2), 131-140.
+Locally-run demo
-Locally-run demo versions of the game will automatically use default parameters.
+versions of the game will automatically use default parameters.
 ```
 ```
-NOTE2: 'Number of players per group' & 'number of rounds' are hard-coded "constants" in oTree, and so they cannot be edited as simply as the parameters below.
-In this demo, they are set to 2 and 10, respectively.
+NOTE2: 'Number of players per group' & 'number of rounds' are hard-coded "constants" in oTree,
+and so they cannot be edited as simply as the parameters below.
+In this demo, they are set to 2
+and 10, respectively.
 To edit them, you will need to edit the code for the game directly:

    1. Go to SurvivalGame -> models.py
       - Edit "players_per_group" in Constants class